CDCgov/prime-reportstream/prime-router/docs/azure-logs-audit.md

 | primedatahub*      | Access errors, etc                      | No                                          | Resource > Logs              | No        | ?                          |                                                         |

+## Potential PII/PHI in Application Logs

+1. Batch function logs entire message when received.
+2. Send function logs retry and failed messages.
+3. Transports can log failures of files.
+Any concerns of PII in them?

 ## Potential PII/PHI in Request Logs

 1. Download function has a request parameter `file`.
 Could the file URL have PII in it?